yaoyao-liu/meta-transfer-learning/README.md

 This repo is the TensorFlow implementation of CVPR 2019 Paper [Meta-Transfer Learning for Few-Shot Learning](https://arxiv.org/pdf/1812.02391.pdf) by [Qianru Sun](https://www.comp.nus.edu.sg/~sunqr/), [Yaoyao Liu](https://yaoyao-liu.com), [Tat-Seng Chua](https://www.chuatatseng.com/) and [Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/people/bernt-schiele/).

+If you have any problems when running this repo, feel free to send me an email or open an issue.
+I will reply to you as soon as I see them.

 <p align="center">
     <img src="https://raw.githubusercontent.com/y2l/meta-transfer-learning-tensorflow/master/docs/framework.png" width="700"/>
 </p>